Daniel Glass, Course I:

 Class Size: Minimum of 7.
 Maximum of 12

-2017 Spring Semester Dates (Note: These dates cover the NYC class only.
-The NJ class meets on Fridays.
-Contact Daniel for exact dates/times)
+2017 Fall Semester Dates – TBA (Note: These dates cover the NYC class only.
+For New Jersey dates and times, please contact Daniel directly)

 Semester 2 (Spring)